Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 I prefer a forward-facing seat on the train.

-Don’t use a hyphen when you are combining an adverb ending in -ly and a participle.
+However, don’t use a hyphen when you are combining an adverb ending in -ly and a participle.

-The room was like a heavily decorated chocolate box.
+The room was like an ornately-decorated chandelier.

 Compound modifiers that contain a past participle follow the same rules as other compound modifiers.
 Use a hyphen when the compound goes before the noun it modifies: